RxstydnR/Opticalflow/README.md

 ## opticalflow_image.py

-This code calculates the optical flow of image sequence and outputs it to the video.
+This code calculates the optical flow of image sequence and outputs it to image sequence.
 **Optical flow parameters have to be adjusted by your hand.**